 MPhys in Physics, PhD in Nanoscale Materials

 Senior Postdoctoral Research Associate, School of Chemistry, University of East Anglia

 University of Cambridge

-Favourite thing to do in science I like to make and discover new things!
+Favourite thing to do in my job I like to make and discover new things!
 It’s like being an explorer from olden times, uncovering the mysteries of the world around us, but I don’t have to spend three months on a ship and get scurvy! :)

 I’m investigating new nanomaterials to help make solar cells more efficient and cheaper to produce.

 I’m investigating a new nanostructured type of silicon called ‘black silicon‘.
 It get its name because it looks, well… black.
 The surface is highly porous like a sponge, with tiny holes that make it excellent for trapping light.
 I’m trying to optimise the synthesis process and characteristics of my material to make it into a highly efficient anti-reflection coating for solar photovoltaic cells.
 By reducing the amount of wasted light reflected back, we can help make solar panels more energy efficient.
 If we can improve the efficiency of solar cells by only a tiny percentage, or bring down the manufacturing costs – the potential benefits are enormous.

 I make my material using the FFC-Cambridge process, a revolutionary method for refining metal from its ores that was discovered by my boss a few years ago.
 This method uses molten salts, with involves working with high temperature furnaces – not too nice in the summer!

 After the material has been made, we then characterize it using a whole palette of experimental techniques at out disposal.
 I’m very lucky that my department has one of the best electron microscope facilities in Europe which means I can look at the atomic makeup of the surfaces very clearly which helps understand how they form and how we can control the surface properties.

 My Typical Day